Clara Ponsatí, former Catalan Education minister exiled in Scotland

 Finally, the EAW was dropped by the same Spanish judge on 19th July 2018.
 Crucially, it was dropped before the Scottish court could issue a verdict.
 Along with other Catalan leaders, she had been accused of rebellion and misappropriation of public funds in relation to the independence referendum.
 However, Ms Ponsatí has argued that the charges against her are politically-motivated, yet claimed that she would not receive a fair trial if she returned to Spain to fight her case.

 In April 2019, Ms. Ponsatí – along with former Minister in exile (Mr. Toni Comín), joined Catalan President Mr. Carles Puigdemont’s candidacy in European election.
 The candidacy, which was called “Free for Europe”, was declared inelegible by the Spanish electoral board after a petition from Spanish rightwing parties.
 Mr. Puigdemont appealed to the Spanish Supreme Court for stamping down on their political rights.
 After some deliberation, the Court overruled the decision of the electoral board and allowed Puigdemont, Ponsatí and Comín to run in European elections.
-According to the results, Ponsatí is expected to take a seat as MEP after Brexit takes place, but her future is uncertain since the Spanish Judiciary System is blocking her party colleagues (Carles Puigdemont and Toni Comín) and Oriol Junqueras tu take their seats.
-See
+According to the results, Ponsatí is expected to take a seat as MEP after Brexit takes place, but her future is uncertain since the Spanish Judiciary System is preventing her party colleagues (Carles Puigdemont and Toni Comín) and Oriol Junqueras from taking their seats.
+See Catalan elected MEP, banned from taking seats at the European Parliament.

 On the same day, Ms. Ponsatí ran in Barcelona’s City Council elections without any restrictions from the Spanish Electoral Board, which denotes that the Board acts arbitrarily.

 - The Spanish Constitution states (Article 10.2) that the laws regarding fundamental rights will be interpreted in compliance with the Universal Declaration of Human Rights and the international treaties on the matter.
 Spain signed the International Covenant on Civil and Political Rights in 1977 and it was included in the Official State Gazette -BOE- number 103, published on 30th April 1977 (pages 9,337 to 9,343).